-The activities carried out by the IA team include:-
+The activities carried out by the IA team for FYE2021 included the following:-

 - 1. Risk management review; - 2.
-Reviewing the adequacy of accounting and financial controls; - 3.
-Reviewing the application of operational procedures; - 4.
-Reviewing compliance with established company policies; - 5.
-Ascertaining the extent of compliance with operational procedures; and - 6.
-Recommending improvements to the existing internal control procedures.
+Reviewed the adequacy of accounting and financial controls; - 3.
+Reviewed the application of operational procedures; - 4.
+Reviewed compliance with established company policies; - 5.
+Ascertained the extent of compliance with operational procedures; and - 6.
+Recommended improvements to the existing internal control procedures.

-The total cost incurred by the Group for the IA functions in respect of FPE2020 amounted to approximately RM10,706.
+The total cost incurred by the Group for the IA function in respect of the FYE2021 amounted to approximately RM10,812.

-This Statement is made in accordance with the resolution of the Board of Directors.
+This Statement is made in accordance with the resolution of the Board.